Tata-Imali/momo_money_hackathon/README.md

 This command will initiate the necessary processes, and your program will start running.

 Note: Make sure you have satisfied all the prerequisites and dependencies before running the program.

+## Code Submission Disclaimer and License

+The code submitted herewith is the proprietary and confidential intellectual property of Tata-iMali.
+It is provided solely for the purpose of evaluation and review by authorized representatives of the XRPL grants program.
+Unauthorized access, distribution, or sharing of this code is strictly prohibited and may be subject to legal action.

+By accessing and reviewing this code, you, as an authorized XRPL grants representative, agree to the following:

+1. You are an authorized representative involved with the grant review process of the XRPL grants program.
+2. You will maintain the confidentiality of the code and will not share, distribute, or use it for any purpose other than the grant review.
+3. Your access to and review of this code does not grant you any rights, licenses, or permissions to use, modify, or distribute the code for any other purpose.

+Your cooperation and adherence to these terms are greatly appreciated.